SkyezerFox/platypus/README.md

 # platypus

-Easy-to-use deployment platform for beginner developers.
+Easy-to-use deployment platform for beginners.

 ## License

 This project is licensed under the MIT license.
-See the LICENSE file for details.
+See the [LICENSE](./LICENSE) file for details.